Source: Financial Times Global 500. Note: bar labels are declared employees.

 There are several ways to measure the size of a corporation, including its number of employees or its revenues.
 Another is its market value (or market capitalization), which considers the total value of the issued shares of a company at a given time.
 The largest corporations can have a market value greater than the GDP of some smaller countries.
 For instance, Exxon Mobil, PetroChina, and Apple had a market capitalization greater than the GDP of Greece, estimated to be around $250,000 million in 2012.

-Significant temporal variations in the ranking of the world’s largest corporations are observed, which goes with the ebb and flows of the global economy.
+Significant temporal variations in the ranking of the revenue of the world’s largest corporations are observed, which goes with the ebbs and flows of the global economy.
 For instance, in the early 1990s, there were a substantial number of Japanese banks and industrial conglomerates among the world’s largest corporations.
 Still, in the context of Japan’s economic decline, they are no longer among the world’s largest.
-In recent years, energy companies have improved their ranking due to an increase in energy prices, but more importantly the ongoing growth of energy consumption in merging economies.
-American corporations remain among the largest, but several Chinese corporations are now in the top 20.
-Three main categories of activity dominate the largest enterprises:
+In recent years, energy companies have improved their ranking due to increased energy prices and the ongoing growth of energy consumption in emerging economies.
+However, energy and resources corporations are subject to the volatility of global prices.
+American corporations remain among the largest, but several Chinese corporations (mostly state enterprises) are now in the top 20.
+Four main categories of activity dominate the largest enterprises:

 - Energy and resources.
 Oil and mining companies have remained for decades among the world’s largest corporations, underlining the importance of petroleum and resources in the global economy and its dynamics based on economies of scale.
 These activities are capital intensive, and the larger the corporation, the more effective its production and distribution.

 - Information technologies.
-Corporations involved in personal computing devices (computers & cellular phones) have benefited substantially from the growing prominence of information technologies in supporting economic activities and social interactions.
+Corporations involved in personal computing devices (computers & smartphones) have benefited substantially from the growing prominence of information technologies in supporting economic activities and social interactions.
 Telecommunications firms based on subscriptions have also thrived.

 - Scalability of processes.
 Efficiency increases with the scale of production, implying that the larger the corporation, the more competitive it can become.
 This is particularly the case for energy, mining, technology, pharmaceutical, and financial corporations.